Doing Experiments and Revising Rules with Natural Language and Probabilistic Reasoning: Experimental Results

-We run the model on the same Zendo games that human participants did, with the goal of understanding the relative importance of fuzzy rules, symbolic hypotheses, and online inference.
-For each of the 9 rules, we compare human vs model accuracy on test structures that either obey the rule (Rule Following or \emph{RF} condition) or violate the rule (Not Rule Following or \emph{Not RF} condition), for a total of 18 conditions ($\pm$RF, times 9 rules).
-In Fig.~\Cref{fig:r2} we compare human-model accuracy across all 18 conditions.
-The full model explains 66\% of the variance in human accuracy ($R^2=.66$).
-This result depends on all the core ingredients.
-Switching to hard rules from fuzzy drops to $R^2=.09$; doing batch inference (instead of online) degrades fit to $R^2=.15$; and having the LLM (GPT-4 Turbo) play Zendo directly without explicitly forming hypotheses is only loosely correlated with human accuracy patterns ($R^2=.12$).
-We note that these ablations actually correspond to other architectures for inductive inference that have been proposed in the literature.
-For example, \citet{kojima2022zeroshotcot}, which prompts the LLM to think step-by-step, is similar in spirit to our direct LLM which asks the LLM to give a quick summary of its thought before performing experiments.
-On the other hand, \citet{wang2023hypothesis, qiu2023phenomenal} propose and thoroughly study batch inference (with and without refinement) with hard rules.
-Thus, our results also demonstrate that, unlike our online inference with fuzzy rules method, none of the existing LLM-based techniques for inductive reasoning resemble human behavior well in the context of Zendo.
+\textbf{Model-Human comparisons.} We run the model on the same Zendo games that human participants did, taking human data from Bramley et al. \cite{bramley2018grounding}.
+Average human accuracy is 5.26/8, which surpasses a ReAct-style agent (4.60/8), falls short of our strongest model (6.55/8), and is close to the variant of our model which uses probabilistic fuzzy rules (5.35/8).
+For a more fine-grained understanding of how human and model accuracy compare, we split accuracy across each of the 10 rules on test scenes that either obey the hidden rule (Rule Following or \emph{RF} condition) or violate the rule (Not Rule Following or \emph{Not RF} condition) (\Cref{fig:r2_full}).
+With fuzzy rules, the model explains 57\% of the variation in this more fine-grained measurement of human accuracy ($R^2=.57$).
+Switching to hard rules drops this to $R^2=.10$, suggesting that hard all-or-none rules do not provide as good of an explanation of human behavior, even though hard rules outperform probabilistic ones in terms of accuracy.
+Doing batch inference instead of online inference degrades fit to $R^2=.05$.
+Having the LLM play Zendo directly (ReAct~\cite{yao2022react}) is only loosely correlated with human accuracy patterns ($R^2=.25$).
+We last consider predicting every single human judgment on every single test scene, for every single rule.
+The online, fuzzy rules model predicts these human judgments at the level of $R^2=.35$, and importantly, it is only with combination of online inference with fuzzy rules that gives a significant fraction of explained variance (\Cref{fig:r2_lower_small}), and which assigns the highest likelihood to the raw human data (\Cref{tab:logl}).

-For a more fine-grained analysis, we noticed that across many rules, there was a significant difference in human accuracy on RF and Not RF test structures, with which condition people found easier depending on the underlying rule.
-One possible explanation is that, for many rules, it is easy for human to learn what \emph{doesn't} follow the rule, but very hard to learn what \emph{does} follow the rule (or vice versa).
-Fig.~\ref{fig:45plots} illustrates this and compares it against what each model thinks should be the easier condition.
-We again see that the full model (online learning of fuzzy rules) can successfully predict the direction of most of these trends, unlike its lesioned versions.
-This suggests the model might be able to capture trends both across rules and also within rules.
+We noticed across many rules a significant difference in human accuracy on RF and Not RF test scenes.
+Whether people finds RF or Not RF test scenes easier depends on the underlying rule. \Cref{fig:45plots} illustrates this phenomenon and compares it against what each model thinks should be the easier condition.
+Online learning of fuzzy rules successfully predicts the direction of almost all of these trends, unlike the alternative models.